-E. Building Services Staffing & Preventative Maintenance

-Preventive Maintenance (PM) and minor repairs consist of scheduled tasks that sustain a component's level of service during a prescribed lifetime.
-Studies indicate that every \$1 of PM that is deferred will result in \$4 future expenditures to ultimately repair or replace building systems.
-CMS Facilities has developed a comprehensive facilities sustainment plan in alignment with facilities sustainment planning models.
-This Phase I PM initiative would fund the 30% of the annual PM need that is most closely aligned to best practices for Health Inspection criteria, risk management, and regulatory/statutory requirement.
-Funding is requested to cover the expenses associated with maintaining HVAC, ceilings tiles, roof cleaning, plumbing and fire ant treatment.
+Explanation of Change Description State Cost Local Cost C. Safety and Security Safety and security of our students and staff in all of our campuses is the highest priority.
+Funding is included for an additional five security associate positions.
+Salaries & Benefits \$242,809 hange Reference: V.C.
+D. Building Services Staffing & Preventative Maintenance Preventive Maintenance (PM) and minor repairs consist of scheduled tasks that sustain a component's level of service during a prescribed lifetime.
+Studies Salaries & Benefits \$417,117 indicate that every \$1 of PM that is deferred will result in \$4 future expenditures to ultimately repair or replace building systems.
+CMS Facilities has developed a Purchased Services \$5,000,000 comprehensive facilities sustainment plan in alignment with facilities sustainment planning models.
+This Phase I PM initiative would fund the 30% of the annual PM need that is most closely aligned to best practices for Health Inspection criteria, risk management, and regulatory/statutory requirements.
+Funding is included for 3 Site Maintenance Leaders, 1 Plumber III and 2 Plumber I positions to cover the expenses associated with maintaining HVAC, ceilings tiles, roof cleaning, plumbing and fire ant treatment.
+Totals \$5,417,117 Total Program Expansion and New Initiatives \$1.774,202 \$40.265.169 \$11,537,764 \$49,587,089